64ZooLane/wag1/README.md

 ## Installation

+NOTE: You must have [NodeJS](https://nodejs.org/en/) installed to run this application

 Run the setup.bat file in the main directory to create the config files and download all required packages.

 If you are missing this file, open a terminal and execute `npm run setup`